stuarthayhurst/ammonite-engine/README.md

 ## opengl-experiments
-  - A repository to experiment with an OpenGL based renderer for dataset
+  - A repository to experiment with an OpenGL based renderer for generated data

 ## Running:
   - `make clean build` will clean the build area and build the demo from fresh